chef/chef-oss-practices/contributors/guide/README.md

 ### Signing the DCO

-Before you can contribute, you'll need to know how to sign your commits with a [Developer Certificate of Origin](DCO.md)
+Chef requires that all commits to projects be signed for the DCO.
+See [Developer Certificate of Origin](../../DCO.md) for more information on why we use the DCO and how to sign a commit for the DCO.

 ### Communication